MarcinOrlowski/laravel-api-response-builder/README.md

        }
     }

-You can also return whole Collection:
+You can also return the whole Collection if needed:

     $flights = App\Flight::where('active', 1)->get();
     return ResponseBuilder::success($flights);

-which would return array of objects:
+which would return array of objects as expected:

     {
       "items": [